 - publication and distribution of an organ donation schools pack

 - an annual ceremony at the national memorial in Edinburgh for families to honour their loved ones who have donated organs

 - regular awareness raising of organ and tissue donation to encourage people to register and share their decision with their family

-The Bill was agreed by Parliament in June 2019.
-It will amend the existing opt-in system of authorisation in the Human Tissue (Scotland) Act 2006.
-Under the new law, if an adult does not opt-in or opt-out of donation they may be deemed to have authorised donation for transplantation.
-This is subject to the safeguards in the Bill which seek to ensure that donation will not go ahead where it would be against the person’s wishes. assuming that people are in favour of donation unless they have opted out or told their relatives that they did not want to donate.
+The 2019 Act amends the existing opt in system of authorisation in the Human Tissue (Scotland) Act 2006.
+Under the opt out system, if an adult does not opt in or opt out of donation they may be deemed to have authorised donation for transplantation.
+This is subject to the safeguards in the Act which seek to ensure that donation will not go ahead where it would be against the person’s wishes.

 Living kidney donation